afrechtoasta/myPortfolio/manual.md

 # Glossary
 ### 1. **Custom Content (CC)**-
-created content that alters the appearance and functionality of a game in mostly aesthetic ways.
+Created content that alters the appearance and functionality of a game in mostly aesthetic ways.
 Examples include clothing, accessories, makeup, furniture, and decor.

 ### 2. **Mods (Modifications)**-
-alter the game's mechanics and how the game itself functions.
+Alter the game's mechanics and how the game itself functions.

 ### 3. **EA** -
-EA is a digital interactive entertainment company, who focus on creating games and experiences that provide storytelling and allow thier online communties to grow.
+EA is a digital interactive entertainment company, who focus on creating games and experiences that provide storytelling and allow their online communities to grow.
 Popular games include The Sims™, *Apex Legends™*, *EA SPORTS™ Madden NFL*, etc.

 ### 4. **Steam** -
 Steam is a digital content distribution platform first created in in 2003.
 It allows creators and publishers to produce content and allows them to interact with consumers.
-Over the years the community has grown into millions of player interacting with each other sharing thoughts and ideas.
+Over the years the community has grown into millions of players interacting with each other, sharing thoughts and ideas.

 # Resources